Lego moc Dreams are worth fighting for I always believe that.

 My first Lego MOC directly from Cracow

 When I did a designing process I had to transfer my words into actions.
 Nevertheless, it wasn’t as simple as I was thinking then – the problem was money, which I hadn’t got to finalize my elaborated idea.
 I tried to catch people’s attention on crowdfunding websites by writing an attractive plan, unfortunately, the respond wasn’t sufficient for my needs.
 However, I turned out to be a turning point not only in my LEGO builder carrier but also in my whole life.
-Right after my missed collection, I got a call from people who are actually my good friends now and who are also founders of HistoryLand in Cracow.
-The interlocutor introduced himself and with no hesitation said: We’ll make your dreams come true.
+Right after my missed collection, I got a call from people who are actually my good friends now and who are also founders of HistoryLand in Cracow. (from 2021 in Poznan) The interlocutor introduced himself and with no hesitation said: We’ll make your dreams come true.
 And they did.
 They did it with a total devotion to my work, helping me on every stage of my project, sometimes even by building with me.

 The building is ready to set!
 Cracow LEGO moc in a small (great) scale